 You can find fresh produce, artisan cheese, baked goods, Pennsylvania Dutch specialties, flowers, and food counters.
 Our favorite stop is always Bassetts Ice Cream, the oldest ice cream company in America and the first company to sign a lease in the market—you really can’t go wrong with any of their flavors.

 LOVE Park is one of the most iconic Philadelphia sites.
 It’s so well-known as one of the top symbols of the City of Brotherly Love that you’ll never hear anyone call it by its official name, John F. Kennedy Plaza.

 Just a few steps from City Hall, LOVE Park takes its name from the red LOVE statue by Robert Indiana that’s resided here since 1976.
 It’s a popular spot for proposals and even the occasional wedding, thanks to the theme.
 But, most days, the park is a quick photo stop for tourists and a place where locals escape from their offices in the afternoon.

 Several days a week, the park hosts a handful of food trucks at lunch.
-The schedule can typically be found on the LOVE Park Facebook page.
 There is a splash fountain, green areas, and walking paths along with plenty of seating.
 Throughout the year, there are markets, pop-ups, and various special events here.

-Craft distilleries have experienced a boom in the last few years in and around Philadelphia.
+Craft distilleries have experienced a boom locally in the last few years.
 That means there are lots of fun places to visit to learn about distilling straight from the distillers themselves, or you can simply pop in for a cocktail to appreciate the fruits of their labor.